MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - Configuring CDN policies
 - If necessary, disabling the CDN

+Finally, see [Using your CDN assets](use-office-365-cdn-with-spo.md#using-your-cdn-assets) to learn about accessing your CDN assets from both public and private origins.

+See [Troubleshooting the Office 365 CDN](use-office-365-cdn-with-spo.md#CDNTroubleshooting) for guidance on resolving common issues.

+## Plan for deployment of the Office 365 CDN

+Before you deploy the Office 365 CDN for your Office 365 tenant, you should consider the following factors as part of your planning process.

-## Determine where you want to store your assets
+### Determine where you want to store your assets
 <a name="CDNStoreAssets"> </a>

 The CDN fetches your assets from a location called an _origin_.
 An origin can be a SharePoint site, document library or folder that is accessible by a URL.
 You have great flexibility when you specify origins for your organization.
 For example, you can specify multiple origins or a single origin where you want to put all your CDN assets.
 You can choose to have both public or private origins for your organization.
 Most organizations will choose to implement a combination of the two.

+You can create new container for your origins such as folders or document libraries, and add files you want to make available from the CDN.
+This is a good approach if you have a specific set of assets you want to be available from the CDN, and want to restrict the set of CDN assets to only those files in the container.

+You can also configure an existing site collection, site, library or folder as an origin, which will make all eligible assets in the container available from the CDN.
+Before you add an existing container as an origin, it's important to make sure you are aware of its contents and permissions so you do not inadvertently expose assets to anonymous access or unauthorized users.

+You can define _CDN policies_ to exclude content in your origins from the CDN.
+CDN policies exclude assets in public or private origins by attributes such as _file type_ and _site classification_, and are applied to all origins of the CdnType (private or public) you specify in the policy.
+For example, if you add a private origin consisting of a site that contains multiple subsites, you can define a policy to exclude sites marked as **Confidential** so content from sites with that classification applied will not be served from the CDN.
+The policy will apply to content from _all_ private origins you have added to the CDN.

-If you define hundreds of origins, it will likely have a negative impact on the time it takes to process requests.
+Keep in mind that the greater the number of origins, the greater the impact on the time it takes the CDN service to process requests.
 We recommend that you limit the number of origins as much as possible.

-## Choose whether each origin should be public or private
+### Choose whether each origin should be public or private
 <a name="CDNOriginChoosePublicPrivate"> </a>

 When you identify an origin, you specify whether it should be made public or private.
 Content in public origins is anonymous, and content in private origins is secured by dynamically generated tokens for greater security.
 Regardless of which option you choose, Microsoft does all the heavy lifting for you when it comes to administration of the CDN itself.
 Also, you can change your mind later, after you've set up the CDN and identified your origins.